The methods described in this post are illegal and should only be used as a last resort in an emergency.

 - When you hit the rollover valve, use a twisting and pushing motion.
 This should get the hose past the valve and into the fuel tank.

 - Attach a thicker hose to the end of the ¼ inch hose.

 - Connect the thicker hose to your bulb siphon pump.

 - It will take about 5 minutes of active squeezing to siphon a gallon of fuel because the hose is so narrow.

-Again, this method is a lot more difficult than it sounds, especially since there’s no way to see if the hose is actually getting past the valve.
+Again, this method is much more complicated than it sounds, especially since there’s no way to see if the hose is getting past the valve.

 Method 4: Disconnect fuel line and drain fuel

-Instead of trying to bypass the anti-siphon screen and/or valve, you can access the fuel from the other side of the tank.
+Instead of bypassing the anti-siphon screen and valve, you can access the fuel from the other side of the tank.
 To do this:

 - Locate the fuel line.